emulation-plans/azure-lab/README.md

 ## Assumptions
 - You have an Azure Subscription
 - You have configured Terraform to work with said Azure Subscription
+- To make things easier it would be good to have an elastic cloud cluster, you can get a free trial [here](https://www.elastic.co/cloud/elasticsearch-service/signup).

 ## Getting Started